 Today you have unlimited options.
 Record something, find it online, or use a streaming device to watch it at the same quality level on your TV.
 The choice is up to you.
-With new devices offering “universal search” you can find a program no matter what streaming service it’s on.
+Most new devices offer some sort of “universal search” which means you can find a program no matter what streaming service it’s on.
 It’s easy and doesn’t take a lot of planning.

 So… why bother with the DVR?

 For me, there are three reasons I still record things.
-First of all, streaming services are cheap individually, but add up Netflix, Hulu, HBO GO, Showtime, CBS All Access and a few more and you’re talking about more than a basic satellite package.
+First of all, streaming services are cheap individually, but add up Netflix, Hulu, HBO Max, Paramount+, Disney+, Discovery+ and every other “Plus” and you’re talking about more than a basic satellite package.
 I have all those great channels on DIRECTV so why should I pay for them twice?
 Most of the shows I want are available on demand right through my satellite receiver (I’m willing to bet that the one I wanted wasn’t because of the local channel outage.)
 So why should I worry about that other stuff?

 The other thing I like is a playlist that’s all set up, full of stuff I want, and ready to go.
 Sure it’s fun to go browsing for new things, but I already know a lot of the shows I want to watch and with my DVR, they’re all in one place.
 It makes it a lot easier that way.